encode/django-rest-framework/docs/api-guide/authentication.md

 ##### With Django admin

-It is also possible to create Tokens manually through admin interface.
-In case you are using a large user base, we recommend that you monkey patch the `TokenAdmin` class to customize it to your needs, more specifically by declaring the `user` field as `raw_field`.
+It is also possible to create Tokens manually through the admin interface.
+In case you are using a large user base, we recommend that you monkey patch the `TokenAdmin` class customize it to your needs, more specifically by declaring the `user` field as `raw_field`.

 `your_app/admin.py`: